-- state that the plaintiff was a stockholder at the time of the transaction of which the plaintiff complains or that the plaintiffs shares thereafter devolved on the plaintiff by operation of law; - allege with particularity the efforts made by the plaintiff to obtain the action the plaintiff desires from the directors and the reasons for the plaintiff's failure to obtain the action; or - state the reasons for not making the effort.
+- state that the plaintiff was a stockholder at the time of the transaction of which the plaintiff complains or that the plaintiffs shares thereafter devolved on the plaintiff by operation of law; - allege with particularity the efforts made by the plaintiff to obtain the action the plaintiff desires from the affairs have been or are being conducted in a manner that is unfairly prejudicial to some or all of its shareholders.

+- directors and the reasons for the plaintiff's failure to obtain the action; or - state the reasons for not making the effort.